AlexB52/middleman-template/source/blog/2020-12-05-service-object-alternative.html.md

 Instead of publishing and unpublishing a post, we consider creating a publication and destroying a publication for a post.

 * `PublishPost#perform` becomes `Publication#create`
-* `UnpublishPost#perform` becomes `Publication#destroy`.
+* `UnpublishPost#perform` becomes `Publication#destroy`

 #### The Model - Publication

 First, there is this idea of a **Publication**.
 So let's create that class in `app/models/publication.rb`.
-The publication takes one argument, a post record, and is accessible through `Post#publication`.
+The publication takes one argument, a post, and is accessible through `Post#publication`.
 That class inherits `ActiveModel::Model` which provides all the methods to behave like an ActiveRecord.
 Links and names between routes, views and controllers are all handled via the module.
 It even handles I18n out of the box.

 * The Publication has two methods `#create` & `#destroy` which are next to each other instead of separate classes.
 * The publication has its own validations system.